 But it's the hardware announcements that reveal Amazon's long-term play against Nvidia.
 The new Trainium3 chip promises up to 4x performance gains for both AI training and inference while slashing energy consumption by 40%.
 More intriguingly, Amazon CEO Andy Jassy revealed on X that the current Trainium2 generation is already generating "multi-billion dollar" revenue, suggesting Amazon's chip strategy is gaining real traction with enterprise customers.

-The company also teased Trainium4, which will be compatible with Nvidia chips - a clear signal that Amazon wants to give customers flexibility while building its own silicon empire.
+The company also teased Trainium4, which is being designed to support NVIDIA NVLink Fusion high-speed chip interconnect technology and will work seamlessly within common MGX racks alongside GPU servers.
+This is a clear signal that Amazon wants to give customers flexibility while building its own silicon empire.
 This dual approach through AI Factories, developed in partnership with Nvidia, allows enterprises and governments to run AWS AI systems in their own data centers using either Nvidia GPUs or Amazon's Trainium3 chips.